KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/registration.md

 Different programs will demand different information, specifications or project plans as a basis for approval of the thesis project.

 There is ongoing work at the EECS school to harmonize the formal process regarding master thesis projects.
-More information is available [here](https://intra.kth.se/en/eecs/utbildningsprogram/kursplanering/rutiner-och-regler-for-examensarbete-pa-avancerad-niva-1.1030777).
+More information is available [here](https://intra.kth.se/en/eecs/utbildningsprogram/kursplanering/rutiner-och-regler-for-examensarbete-pa-avancerad-niva-1.1030777). <!--BROKEN-->